 1).
 The sit-in movement was a civil rights movement that had a goal of ending racial segregation against African Americans.
 It emphasizes the "other" as people participating in the powerful movement do not want to be known as others, but rather have their society be equal.
 "African American college students walked up to a whites-only lunch counter at the local Woolworth’s store in Greensboro, North Carolina, and asked for coffee.
 When service was refused, the students sat patiently" (Lines 6-9).
 The exhibits and shows how this was a peaceful protest, with one goal; to create an equalized society.
 Due to the fact that this was a peaceful movement, this battle for equality moved slowly.
 "Progress was slow indeed, but the wall between the races was gradually being eroded" (Lines 19-20).
 Even though movement and progress was slow, this peaceful protest reached new levels and greatly contributed to the stop of racial segregation.
 After long and tiring hours put in to peaceful protests, a change was finally seen, "slowly, but surely, restaurants throughout the South began to abandon their policies of segregation" (Lines 24-5).
+So, even though progress was slow a change significant change was seen.
 2).
 This article is similar to 'To Kill a Mockingbird' as it involved peaceful actions to end racial segregation.
 When Tom Robinson was brutally imprisoned no-one tried to act out by creating riots or causing huge problems, but rather stating their opinions and what they believe is right in hope the word would catch on.
 This connects to the essential question "what does it take to take a stand?" as college students are risking their freedom to simply stand up for what they believe in, social equality.
 The article states "... the peaceful activists introduced a new tactic into their set of strategies" (Lines 6-7).
 These brave students believe to take a stand they must have a peaceful mindset with no violence in mind to truly make a point and argument.
 To take a stand takes courage and hope, which is everything these student brought to the table to end racial discrimination.

 1).
 This picture depicts a scene from a protest led by Martin Luther King in the 1950s and 60s.
 This powerful picture is a group of people trying to tell the world they are equal and not "the others".
 By saying "I am a man" this brave group of people are taking a stand and saying that they are just like everyone else.
 They are saying they are not "the other" and instead they are simply humans, just like the rest of the world.
 2).
 This picture connects to the "othering" in TKAM as there is a prejudice society between two races.
 In both TKAM and this image you can see African Americans and depict that they are merely trying to create an equalized society.
 Societies in this image and TKAM are unequal and therefore cause unfair actions, such as, Tom Robinson being wrongfully imprisoned due mainly to his race.
 This connects to the essential question "what does it take to take a stand" as people are taking a stand for their rights as a citizen of a society trying to become equal like everyone else.
 This takes courage and hope as people are risking their freedom to trying and end racial segregation.